Terrie Hall: Advertising

 Hall was perhaps best known for appearing in one of the PSAs for Centers for Disease Control and Prevention's anti-smoking campaign "Tips From Former Smokers".
 The PSA was filmed in August 2011.
 Because of this campaign, calls to 1-800-QUIT-NOW doubled and visits to SmokeFree.gov tripled during the campaign.
 Hall stated on being in the PSAs, "I feel very honored and I really appreciate the privilege to be a part of something so positive.
 And I know that it will save lives and I'm glad to be a part of it."
 Hall also received public recognition because of the PSAs.
 For example, she once met a former smoker in Myrtle Beach.
 "She put her hands on me and she was starting to cry and she said, 'I quit smoking because of you,'" Hall recalled.
 "Of course, I started crying and got cold.
 It was pretty powerful."

 The advertisement, where Hall describes her morning routine, began airing in Australia in 2013.
-In addition, Hall also featured in print and billboard advertisements throughout the state.
+In addition, Hall was also featured in print and billboard advertisements throughout the state.

 Hall was honored by the Centers for Disease Control and Prevention on May 23, 2013.

 Activism

 Hall was formerly the president of the Western Piedmont Speak Easy Club of Winston-Salem, North Carolina.
 She worked with the American Cancer Society as the team captain for the Relay for Life and in 2007, she was a legislative ambassador at "Celebration on the Hill" in Washington, D.C.

 In December 2005, she received the Distinguished Service Award from then Lt.
 Governor Beverly Perdue in the preventive health area for sharing her story and for her advocacy work.
 In 2008, she was presented the Outstanding Service Award by the IAL in Little Rock, Arkansas.
 She was also awarded the Outliving Life Award in 2011, by the IAL, in Kansas City, Missouri.

-Hall worked as a program coordinator for SAVE (Survivors and Victims of Tobacco Empowerment), traveling to middle and high schools throughout the state of North Carolina representing SAVE and speaking about tobacco education and advocate anti-tobacco issues.
+Hall worked as a program coordinator for SAVE (Survivors and Victims of Tobacco Empowerment), traveling to middle and high schools throughout the state of North Carolina representing SAVE and speaking about tobacco education and advocating on anti-tobacco issues.
 She was invited by the Health Department of the State of Utah to come out and speak in their schools, and in April 2011, she spent a week touring eleven schools throughout the state.

 Hall served as the secretary on the board of directors for the IAL.
 She was the chair of the Nominating Committee and the Prohaska Fund.
 She served on the Annual Meeting Committee and the Ad hoc VI Director Search Committee.
 She was formerly the treasurer and interim secretary for the IAL Auxiliary.
 She also previously served on the Medical Affairs Committee, Speech Standards, and Community Outreach Committees.

-Hall stated, "My daughter and grandson, my stepfather, and my fellow laryngectomiees are the most supportive...
+Hall stated, "My daughter and grandson, my stepfather, and my fellow laryngectomies are the most supportive...
 It makes me feel wonderful!
 They are very proud that I have taken a stand in a positive direction and that I am trying to help save other people's lives."